cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 [text mining challenge for BEL](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vi/track-3/).
 It was lead by Fraunhofer (Juliane Fluck, Sumit Madan, Martin Hofmann-Apitius) and Philip Morris International (Justyna Szostak).
-Again, almost all of the softwares published for this track did not include a demo.
+Again, almost all of the software published for this track did not include a demo.

 **May 22nd, 2017** The final version of `bel.rb`
 ([v1.1.2](https://rubygems.org/gems/bel/versions/1.1.2)) is released.
 The code